 What makes the Virgin Islands perfect for a wellness program?

-Why are the Virgin Islands the perfect place to have a wellness program?
+Why are the Virgin Islands the perfect place to have a yacht charter wellness program?
 “The water is clear, the snorkeling is great, the beaches are beautiful,” said Daniela. ” “And the VIs have good grocery stores as well to provide healthy and good food to the guests,” she continued.

 The gourmet, organic menu complements the wellness retreat program perfectly.
 Daniela incorporates seeds, grains, fresh local fruits and vegetables, chicken and seafood into her cooking.
 Vegetarian meals or special dietary needs are easily accommodated on request.

 “The important thing is balance,”

 “The important thing is the balance,” said Daniela.
 Guests do not have to worry about abstaining from certain foods and alcohol so you can still have that rum punch.
 The key is balancing it out with exercise and healthy food.